DragonBuild/dragon/README.md

 Installation -=-=-
   s|device - Set build device IP/Port
   i|install - Install to build device
-  rs|respring - Respring the current build device dr|devicerun - Run anything after this flag on device
+  sim - Add this to install to the simulator instead of a device rs|respring - Respring the current build device dr|devicerun - Run anything after this flag on device

+Tools -=-=-
+  d|debug [Process Name] - Start a debugging server on device and connect to it (Can be used with the install flag as well) exp|export - Tell ninja to create a compile_commands.json f|flutter - Build with flutter before doing anything else ch|checkra1n - Open Checkra1n GUI chc|checkra1ncli - Open Checkra1n CLI

 ```